 To sum it up, MID protocols today promote long-lasting dental health by using less intervention, reducing time in the dentist’s chair, and preserving more of a natural tooth after treatment.

-At the orthodontic office of Mary Kay Becher DDS PA we encourage all our patients to visit their general dentist twice a year during orthodontic treatment for a cleaning and checkup.
-MID procedure can be performed, if needed, while patients are in braces.
+At Becher & Gil Orthodontics, we encourage all our patients to visit their general dentist twice a year during orthodontic treatment for a cleaning and checkup.
+The MID procedure can be performed if needed, while patients are in braces.
 For more information, feel free to contact our office in Austin TX.